Liu-Hy/GenoTex/datasheet.md

 **Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?**

-The dataset was created by a team of researchers led by Haoyang Liu, Shuyu Chen, Ye Zhang, and Haohan Wang.
-The project was conducted as part of their research in AI4Science, specifically focusing on computational genomics and machine learning for genomic data analysis.
+The dataset was created by a team of researchers led by Haohan Wang from the UIUC DREAM Lab, with core members including Haoyang Liu, Shuyu Chen, and Ye Zhang.
+The project was conducted as part of their research in AI4Science, specifically focusing on AI-driven methods for biomedical data analysis.

 **Who funded the creation of the dataset?**

-Information about specific funding sources is not explicitly provided in the available materials.
+This research was supported by the National AI Research Resource (NAIRR) under grant number 240283.
+An initial version of this work was supported by the Accelerate Foundation Models Research (AFMR) initiative from Microsoft Research.

 ## Composition

 **What do the instances that comprise the dataset represent?**

-The dataset represents gene identification problems, each involving the analysis of gene expression data to identify significant genes associated with specific traits (e.g., diseases) while considering the influence of some condition (e.g., age, gender, or a co-existing trait).
-Each problem includes input data (raw gene expression datasets), analysis code, and expected outcomes (identified significant genes).
+The dataset represents 1,384 gene identification problems, each uniquely identified by a (trait, condition) pair.
+Each problem represents a scientific inquiry to identify significant genes associated with a specific trait (e.g., a disease) while accounting for the influence of a condition (e.g., age, gender, or another trait).
+The condition is either another trait, or 'Age', 'Gender', or 'None' for unconditional problems.

 **How many instances are there in total (of each type, if appropriate)?**

 The dataset includes:
 - 1,384 gene identification problems (132 unconditional problems and 1,252 conditional problems)
-- 911 input datasets (cohort datasets from GEO and TCGA)
+- 911 input datasets from GEO and TCGA related to 132 traits
 - 41.5 GB of input data with 152,415 total samples (average of 167 samples per dataset)
 - 237,907 lines of analysis code (average 261 lines per dataset)

 **Does the dataset contain all possible instances or is it a sample from a larger set?**

-The dataset contains a carefully selected subset of possible gene identification problems.
-From the 17,556 possible trait-condition pairs that could form conditional gene identification problems, the creators selected the most scientifically valuable ones based on both domain expertise and data-driven approaches.
-The selection involved manually designed rules determining which pairs to include or exclude based on trait categories, and for undecided pairs, measuring trait-condition association by calculating Jaccard similarity between gene sets related to each trait and condition.
+The dataset is a sample from a larger set.
+Our [sampling strategy](#sampling-strategy) is answered in a following question.

 **What data does each instance consist of?**

-Each gene identification problem consists of:
+For each problem, the dataset contains:

-1. Input data: Raw gene expression datasets from public databases (GEO and TCGA)
+1. Input data: Raw gene expression datasets from public databases (GEO and TCGA) associated with the relevant trait (and condition, if applicable).
+The raw data includes gene expression measurements from multiple samples, along with clinical information about these samples.
-2. Analysis code: Annotated code for preprocessing the data and identifying significant genes
+2. Analysis code: Annotated code for data preprocessing and statistical analysis
-3. Output data: Preprocessed datasets and the results of statistical analyses identifying significant genes
+3. Output data: Preprocessed datasets and the significant genes identified from statistical analyses

-The raw gene expression data typically includes gene expression measurements across multiple samples, along with clinical information about these samples.
+Note that each gene identification problem reuses datasets related to its trait and condition.
+For example, if problem_1 is (trait_A, trait_B) and problem_2 is (trait_A, trait_C), then both problems use the preprocessed datasets for trait_A.

 **Is there a label or target associated with each instance?**